Distinguished Professor, Marketing

 In addition to his involvement at the Beall Center, Ken is the founder and principal of Bridge Partners, Dartbrook Partners, LLC, and Precision Hospitality & Development, LLC.

-Ken serves as a board member for CT Realty.
-In addition, he serves as a board member for both The Fieldstone Company and Port Logistics Realty.
+Ken also serves as a board member for CT Realty, The Fieldstone Company and Port Logistics Realty.
 He is a member of the World President's Organization.

 Ken completed his BA in Economics and MBA in Finance/Real Estate at UCLA.